 Overview

-This package provides basic support functions for Building Blocks including easy access to language bundle values, configuration settings, navigation items and receipt messages.
+This package provides basic support functions for Building Blocks including easy access to language bundle values, configuration settings, navigation items, receipt messages and simple logging.
 An example Building Block (B2Context-demo) illustrating the use of this package is also provided.

 System requirements